 NOTE: Scratch Pad float and 32-bit integer tables are not made up of contiguous addresses in the memory map; each table is in two address sections.
-You won't notice this if you are using PAC Control Scratch Pad commands, but if you are addressing these tables in another application, check the memory map appendix in the OptoMMP Protocol Guide to make sure you have the correct addresses for the table elements you want.
+You won't notice this if you are using PAC Control Scratch Pad commands, but if you are addressing these tables in another application, check to make sure you have the correct addresses for the table elements you want.